-The critical audit matters communicated below are matters arising from the current period audit of the financial statements that were communicated or required to be communicated to the audit committee and that: (1) relate to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
-The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing separate opinions on the critical audit matters or on the accounts or disclosures to which they relate.
+The critical audit matter communicated below is a matter arising from the current period audit of the financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
+The communication of the critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which they relate.

-National Pump Company Goodwill Impairment Evaluation
+Fill-Rite Goodwill Impairment Evaluation

-Description of the Matter

-At December 31, 2022, the Company's total goodwill was \$257.7 million, of which, \$13.6 million related to the National Pump Company reporting unit.
-Goodwill is assigned to the Company's reporting units as of the acquisition date.
-As discussed in Note 1 and Note 11 of the consolidated financial statements, goodwill is tested for impairment at least annually on October 1 at the reporting unit level, or when events or circumstances occur that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
-For 2022, the Company used a quantitative analysis for the annual goodwill impairment testing for its National Pump Company reporting unit.
+Description of the Matter At December 31, 2023, the Company's total goodwill was \$257.7 million, of which, \$230.7 million related to the Fill-Rite reporting unit.
+As discussed in Note 1 and Note 10 of the consolidated financial statements, goodwill is tested for impairment at least annually on October 1 at the reporting unit level, or when events or circumstances occur that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
+For 2023, the Company used a quantitative analysis for the annual goodwill impairment testing for its Fill-Rite reporting unit.
 The Company uses an income and market approach in its quantitative impairment tests.

-Auditing the Company's National Pump Company quantitative goodwill impairment evaluation was complex and highly judgmental due to the significant estimation required in determining the fair value of the reporting unit.
-In particular, the fair value estimate using the income approach was sensitive to significant assumptions such as the weighted average cost of capital, discrete revenue growth rates, terminal period revenue growth rate, and profitability assumptions.
+Auditing the Company's Fill-Rite quantitative goodwill impairment evaluation was complex and highly judgmental due to the significant estimation required in determining the fair value of the reporting unit.
+In particular, the fair value estimate using the income approach was sensitive to significant assumptions such as the discount rate, discrete revenue growth rates, and profitability assumptions.
 Elements of these significant assumptions are forward-looking and could be affected by future economic conditions and/or changes in consumer preferences.
-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's National Pump Company reporting unit goodwill impairment review process, including controls over the significant assumptions mentioned above.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's Fill-Rite reporting unit goodwill impairment review process, including controls over the significant assumptions mentioned above.

-To test the estimated fair value used in the Company's National Pump Company reporting unit goodwill impairment analysis, we performed audit procedures that included, among others, assessing fair value methodologies and testing the significant assumptions discussed above and the underlying data used by the Company in its analysis.
+To test the estimated fair value used in the Company's Fill-Rite reporting unit goodwill impairment analysis, we performed audit procedures that included, among others, assessing fair value methodologies and testing the significant assumptions discussed above and the underlying data used by the Company in its analysis.
 For example, we compared the significant assumptions used by management to current industry and economic trends, changes to the Company's business model, and other relevant factors.
 We assessed the historical accuracy of management's estimates.
-We also performed sensitivity analyses of significant assumptions, including the weighted average cost of capital and terminal period revenue growth rate, to evaluate the changes in fair value that would result from changes in the assumptions and the potential impact on the Company's conclusion of whether or not the goodwill was impaired.
-In addition, we involved our valuation specialist to assist with our evaluation of the methodology used by the Company and significant assumptions, including, among others, the weighted average cost of capital.
+We also performed sensitivity analyses of significant assumptions, including the discount rate, discrete revenue growth rates, and profitability assumptions, to evaluate the changes in fair value that would result from changes in the assumptions and the potential impact on the Company's conclusion of whether or not the goodwill was impaired.
+In addition, we involved our valuation specialist to assist with our evaluation of the methodology used by the Company and significant assumptions, including, among others, the discount rate.